matt-meaningfulgigs/my-bad-rpg-engine/README.md

-# Matt's Shitty Little Pathetic Excuse for an RPG Engine
+# Matt's Little Pathetic Excuse for an RPG Engine

 ## Prerequisites